hahwul/urx/docs/content/get_started/usage/index.md

 urx example.com --providers wayback,otx
 ```

 Using VirusTotal and URLScan providers requires API keys.
-You can provide them in three ways:
+You can provide them in multiple ways:

 1.  **Command Line:**